Mincor's Policy in the field of Occupational Health and Safety

 Quarterly update on Health, Safety and the Environment

-There were no Lost Time Injuries recorded for the March 2014 quarter.
-The 12-month moving average Lost Time Injury (LTI) frequency rate for all Mincor Operations is 2.25, s significant decrease from the previous quarter (4.39) and below the industry average for underground nickel mining of 3.0.
-This represents one LTI in the rolling 12 months.
+There were no Lost Time Injuries recorded for the September 2014 quarter.
+The 12-month moving average Lost Time Injury Frequency Rate for all Mincor Operations is zero (2.25 at end of previous quarter), which is well below the Industry Underground average of 3.0.

-There were six Alternative Duty Injuries (ADIs) in the March 2014 quarter, up from one in the previous quarter.
+There were two Alternative Duty Injuries in the September 2014 quarter, down from three in the previous quarter.

-- In-house First Aid training was conducted for 21 employees.
-The percentage of the total workforce trained in First Aid is now 67% (up from 62%).
+- First Aid training was conducted in-house for 21 employees during the quarter.
+The percentage of the total workforce with First Aid training is now at 80% (up from 75%).
 The target is 90%.